prosperoluchukwunnuriam-cmyk/NetroFxt/README.md

 6. **Cookie Banner** — GDPR-compliant cookie consent
 7. **Analytics** — Add Google Analytics or Plausible
 8. **Dark/Light Toggle** — Optional theme switcher

----

-## ⚠️ Disclaimer

-> This is a demo landing page for design/development purposes.
-NexaVault is a fictional brand.
-Cryptocurrency prices shown are simulated.
-This website does not constitute financial advice.

----

-*Built with HTML5 · CSS3 · Vanilla JavaScript | 2025*